Median scoring rules now supported! *

 - Clinched / Eliminated status info for each team for division and/or playoff spots.

-- Minimum number of wins each team needs to have any chance to make the playoffs.
+- Minimum number of wins/points each team would need to have any chance.

-- The number of wins each team needs to guarantee making the playoffs.
+- The number of wins/points each team needs to guarantee making the playoffs.

 - Whether or not a team must win out to have any chance.